luikore/triez/readme.md

 It is fast, memory efficient, unicode aware.

 The backend of *triez* is a cache oblivious data structure: the [HAT trie](https://github.com/dcjones/hat-trie).
-It is generally faster and more memory efficient than double arrays, burst tries.
+It is generally faster and more memory efficient than double arrays or burst tries.

 ## Requirement